-Fastreel is an online tool lets you easily insert subtitles into a video and edit them to your taste.
-It works with MOV, MKV, AVI, WMV and MP4 files of up to 500 MB.
-It allows you not only make a video with subtitles, but also change the text settings: font, size, color, style, and positions.
-You can save the final video for free with the Fastreel watermark or choose the paid export option to remove the watermark
+Fastreel is an online tool that lets you easily insert subtitles into a video and edit them to your taste.
+It works with MOV, MKV, AVI, WMV, and MP4 files of up to 500 MB.
+It allows you not only to make a video with subtitles, but also to change the text settings: font, size, color, style, and positions.
+You can save the final video for free with the Fastreel watermark or choose the paid export option to remove the watermark.

 Step 1.
 Open Fastreel on your browser and add your file in the interface

-Upload any MOV, MKV, AVI, WMV, and MP4 files that’re under 500 MB in size by clicking on the Add Your File button.
+Upload any MOV, MKV, AVI, WMV, and MP4 files that are under 500 MB in size by clicking on the Add Your File button.

 Step 2.
 Add subtitles to the video